Combat diver moving underwater with a diver propulsion device during water-based tactical operations conditioning.

 What strength levels are needed before beginning heavy maritime conditioning?

-A minimum baseline before beginning high-volume maritime conditioning: ten bodyweight pull-ups with full range of motion, bodyweight or above for squat working sets, and ability to complete a thirty-minute moderate-effort swim without significant degradation of form or pacing.
+A minimum baseline before beginning high-volume maritime conditioning: multiple sets of ten or more strict bodyweight pull-ups with full range of motion, bodyweight or above for squat working sets, and the ability to complete a thirty-minute moderate-effort swim without significant degradation of form or pacing.
 Below these baselines, the structural and movement capacity to tolerate high-volume maritime conditioning is insufficient.
+Do the swim assessment in a lifeguarded facility or with a competent buddy present, not alone in open water.

 How often should unstable-surface and balance work go in the program?

 Treat it as a constant, low-dose ingredient rather than a phase.
-Two or three short exposures a week, single-leg strength, balance-board or suspension work, loaded carries on uneven ground, are enough to build and hold the proprioceptive adaptations maritime platforms demand.
-Keep the doses small and frequent: the goal is a nervous system that stabilizes automatically under a moving deck, and that comes from consistency over months, not from occasional high-volume sessions.
+Two or three short exposures a week are enough to build and hold the proprioceptive adaptations maritime platforms demand: single-leg strength, balance-board or suspension work, and loaded carries on uneven ground.
+Keep the doses small and frequent.
+The goal is a nervous system that stabilizes automatically under a moving deck, and that comes from consistency over months, not from occasional high-volume sessions.

 Does dryland training for swimming actually help swim performance?